-Interpretive Research grants support long-term collaborative projects and conferences designed to advance the state of research on topics of major importance; significant archaeological excavations and publications worldwide; and projects that apply humanities to subjects in science, technology, and medicine.
+Interpretive Research grants support long-term collaborative projects and conferences designed to advance the state of research on topics of major importance; significant archaeological excavations and publications worldwide; and projects that apply the knowledge, methods, and perspectives of the humanities to subjects in science, technology, and medicine.
 For Collaborative Projects and Humanities, Science, and Technology, the application deadline is October 15 for projects beginning on or after July 1 of the following year.
 For Archaeology, the application deadline is October 15 for projects beginning on or after April 1 of the following year.
-For Conferences, there are two annual application deadlines for sponsoring organizations: January 15 for projects beginning on or after October 1, and July 15 for projects beginning on or after April 1 of the following year.
+For Conferences, there are two annual deadlines for sponsoring organizations: January 15 for projects beginning after October 1, and July 15 for projects beginning after April 1 of the following year.

-Scholarly Publications grants support the preparation of authoritative and annotated editions of works and documents of value to humanities scholars and general readers; the translation into English of works that provide insight into the history, literature, philosophy, and artistic achievements of other cultures and that make available to scholars, students, teachers, and general readers the thought and learning of those civilizations; and the publication and dissemination of excellent books in all fields of the humanities.
-The application deadline for Editions and Translations is June 1 for projects beginning on or after April 1 of the following year.
-The application deadline for Subventions is March 15 for projects beginning on or after October 1.
+Editions grants support the preparation of authoritative and annotated editions of works and documents of value to humanities scholars and general readers.
+The application deadline is June 1 for projects beginning on or after April 1 of the following year.

+Translations grants support the translation into English of works that provide insight into the history, literature, philosophy, and artistic achievements of other cultures and that make available to scholars, students, teachers, and general readers the thought and learning of those civilizations.
+The application deadline is June 1 for projects beginning on or after April 1 of the following year.